Want comprehensive cover for damage to your car, other people's vehicles or property? Compare policies today.

-- Does my driving history affect my premiums?
+- Driving history.
 If you have a driving record full of parking and speeding infringements, it will have a negative impact on your insurance.

-- How does my claims history affect my premiums?
+- Claim history.
 Insurers rate drivers on a scale of one to six, with one being the highest rating.
 This is referred to as the no claims discount, the longer you go without making a claim, the lower your premiums.

-- Does the type of car I drive affect my premiums?
+- The type of car you drive.
 The type of vehicle you drive does impact your premiums.
 For example a sports car costs more to insure than a station-wagon.

-- How does age factor influence premiums?
+- Your age.
 Practice makes perfect, which is why younger drivers pay higher premiums.
 Similarly, seniors can also expect to pay more as they're deemed to be of higher risk.

 - Where you park.
 If your car is kept in a secure location (e.g. a garage) you can expect to pay less than someone who parks their car on the street.

-- What if it's a commercial vehicle?
+- What you use your vehicle for.
 What the vehicle is used for will impact the premiums.
 Business car insurance generally costs more.
 Vehicles such as taxis that are on the road all the time attract higher insurance premiums.

 An excess is the amount you must pay towards a claim.
 Most comprehensive car insurance policies let you choose the amount of excess.
 The more you choose, the less your premium will be.
 However, it is important to ensure when opting for a higher excess that you will have sufficient funds on hand to pay it if required.